What Are Your Hobbies Job Interview

 Teamwork and Leadership

 Team sports, community theatre, and volunteer coordinating showcase collaboration and role flexibility.
-Emphasize roles you fulfilled: captain, organizer, facilitator.
+Emphasize roles you fulfilled: captain, organiser, facilitator.
 Explain how you handle conflict, motivate a team, or align diverse parties to a shared schedule or outcome.

 Problem Solving and Strategy